 Mung bean has been known to have the starch characteristic most suitable for the noodle.
 Red bean starch and pigeon pea starch produced starch noodles with higher solid loss and lower translucency compared to noodles form pulse starches.
 In contrast, pea and lentil starch produced noodles with quality similar to noodles made with mung bean starch in terms of processing and sensory characteristics.

 Alternative processing using extruders may provide technological advantage in order to enhance the quality of vermicelli noodles with pulse ingredients.
 Wang et al. (2012) established an optimum processing parameters with a twin screw extruder for pea starch noodle production.
-The optimum conditions found during the experiment was the barrel temperature at 95 °C, the screw speed at 150 rpm, and the dough moisture content at 35%.
+The optimum conditions found during the experiment was the barrel temperature at 95 ° Celsius, the screw speed at 150 rotations per minute, and the dough moisture content at 35%.
 The processing method utilizing high temperature extrusion enabled to eliminate pre-gelatinized starch and boiling step prior to drying.